-For multisite solutions you may want several domainnames to be redirected to one website, where the URLs originally entered in the browser by visitors do not change.
-If this fits your needs, please send us an email in which you ask us to configure a server alias.
+For multisite solutions you may want several domain names to be redirected to one website, where the URLs originally entered in the browser by visitors do not change.
+If this fits your needs, please contact us to ask us to configure a server alias.

 Creating a subdomain

-When logged in as the webmaster in Cosmos Service Centre, click ‘Subdomains’ under the ‘Hosting’ tab in the bottom left-hand menu.
-Then click ‘Add subdomain’ to create a new subdomain.
-Fill in the name of the subdomain in the ‘Subdomain’ field, and click create.
-Unless you know what you are doing, the ‘Webroot’ field should be left empty.
+When logged in as account administrator in our Service Centre, click 'Subdomains' under the 'Hosting' tab in the bottom left-hand menu.
+Then click 'Add subdomain' to create a new subdomain.
+Fill in the name of the subdomain in the 'Subdomain' field, and click create.
+Unless you know what you are doing, the 'Webroot' field should be left empty.

-After creation, your subdomain has been added as a separate folder next to the DEFAULT folder on the FTP server.
-If the domain is registered with a different provider, or if you are using SSL on your domain, you may need to add a seperate DNS-record for this subdomain.
-If you are using our nameservers, this manual shows how you can add a DNS record.
+After creation, your subdomain has been added as a separate folder next to the DEFAULT folder on the SFTP server.
+If the domain is registered with a different provider, or if you are using SSL on your domain, you may need to add a separate DNS-record for this subdomain.
+If you are using our name servers, this manual shows how you can add a DNS record.

 In the same overview you can see which subdomains have been created.
 The primary domain is there by default, do not delete or change it.
 You can change whatever subdomain you have created by clicking on a subdomain, entering the desired name for the subdomain and saving, or you can delete a subdomain by clicking the bin icon.

 Greenhost automatically configures the DNS settings when you register a new domain name.
 When the domain name registration is active, you can immediately start using email accounts and managing a website, without making any changes to the DNS settings.
-Would you like to view or change DNS settings, then log in to the Cosmos Service Centre as webmaster.
-Under the ‘Hosting’ tab select the intended domain name from the drop down in the upper left-hand pane and click ‘DNS’ in the bottom left-hand menu.
+Would you like to view or change DNS settings, then log in to the Service Centre using your administrator credentials.
+Under the 'Hosting' tab select the intended domain name from the drop down in the upper left-hand pane and click 'DNS' in the bottom left-hand menu.